-Shipping container homes are an affordable and eco-friendly way to start living the tiny life.
+Shipping container homes are a great entry point into living in a tiny house.
 Shipping containers are rugged and durable, built to withstand 100+mile per hour winds, huge waves and long journeys on cargo ships.

 If you want to live in a storage container home, you can either build one yourself or buy one from a company.

-A container home can be built out of one 20-foot shipping container, or several large 40-foot containers.
+You can build a shipping container home out of one 20-foot shipping container, or several large 40-foot containers.
 The modular homes are made from steel, making them extra hardy against earthquakes, hurricanes and tornadoes.

 Short construction time

-A shipping container home has a major advantage in that it can be built off-site in a factory.
+Shipping container homes have a major advantage in that they can be built off-site in a factory.
 This is ideal for plots of land where construction is difficult.
-Off-site construction means you won’t have to hire builders to drive out to remote land to build your tiny home.
+Off-site construction means you won’t have to hire builders to drive out to remote land to build your shipping container home.

 If you start thinking about shipping container homes as legos, you’ll see the appeal of this design.
 They can be stacked, placed side-by-side, or at angles to create your perfect abode.
 You’ll be able to configure these modular homes into any design you like, which makes them entirely customizable.

 Ready to build your own lego house?
 You’ll want to see these amazing shipping container floor plans we found!

 This FREE 7-day online course teaches you about codes, design, foundations, etc. Sign up now.